templetonpr/adventurelookup-frontend-old/README.md

 # adventurelookup-frontend
-An implementation of Adventure Lookup's frontend using React
+An implementation of Adventure Lookup's frontend using React and [Material-UI](http://www.material-ui.com/)

 ---